Jio: JioBusiness

-In March 2021, the company has launched connectivity solutions for businesses bundled with services provided by Jio Platforms, Reliance Retail and Office 365.
+In March 2021, the company launched connectivity solutions for businesses bundled with services provided by Jio Platforms, Reliance Retail, and Office 365.

+JioAirFiber

+In August 2023, in the Reliance AGM, the chairman of Reliance announced that the JioAirFiber eliminates the need for the last mile fiber cable connectivity by making use of the Jio 5G wireless network, and the product was made available for purchase from 19 September 2023.

+The company has started installing JioAirFiber devices from 1 October 2023.

+Jio SpaceFiber

+On 27 October 2023, Jio launched its satellite-based GigaFiber internet service in India.

 Jio Branded Devices

 LYF smartphones

 In June 2015, Jio entered into an agreement with domestic handset maker Intex to supply 4G handsets capable of voice over LTE (VoLTE).
 However, in October 2015, Jio announced that it would be launching its own mobile handset brand named LYF.

 On 25 January 2016, the company launched its LYF smartphone series starting with Water 1, through its chain of electronic retail outlets, Reliance Retail.
 Three more handset models have been released so far, namely Water 2, Earth 1, and Flame 1.

+Jio Phone

 JioPhone is a line of feature phones marketed by Jio.
 The first model, released in August 2017 (with public pre-orders beginning 24 August 2017), was positioned as an "affordable" LTE-compatible feature phone.
 It runs on the KaiOS platform (derived from the defunct Firefox OS), and includes a 2.4-inch display, a dual-core processor, 4 GB of internal storage, near-field communication support, a suite of Jio-branded apps (including the voice assistant HelloJio), and a Jio-branded application store.
 It also supports a "TV cable" accessory for output to an external display.

 In July 2018, the company unveiled the JioPhone 2, an updated model in a keyboard bar form factor with a QWERTY keyboard and horizontal display.
 Jio also announced that Facebook, WhatsApp, and YouTube apps would become available for the two phones.